Sincronizza le richieste di assistenza clienti Google Cloud

 • projects/{project_id}/cases/{case_number}

-Dove case_number è il numero assegnato alla richiesta.
+dove case_number è il numero assegnato alla richiesta.
 Ad esempio, 51234456.

-Nome del commento
+Nome commento

 • organizations/{organization_id}/cases/{case_number}/comments/{comment_id}